fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Invoke-ServiceFabricDecryptText.md

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.

+> [!NOTE]
+> In order to decrypt the text, the caller of this cmdlet should have access to the private key of the certificate used to encrypt the text.

 ## EXAMPLES

 ### 1:
 ```
+PS C:\windows\system32> $encryptedText = Invoke-ServiceFabricEncryptText -Text "hello world" -CertThumbprint $thumbprint
+-CertStore -StoreLocation LocalMachine -StoreName My

+PS C:\windows\system32> Invoke-ServiceFabricDecryptText -CipherText $encryptedText -StoreLocation LocalMachine
+hello world

 ```